content-left-bg.png

 What type of device is required?

-iPods, phones and tablets under 10 inches (e.g. iPad Mini) are not suitable.
+Apple devices are not supported as of 2025. iPods, phones, and tablets smaller than 10 inches (e.g. iPad Mini) are not suitable for school use.

 Will Apple products work with the school network?